dfarrel1/dfarrel1.github.io/markdown/index.md

 ----

->  In love with data driven decisions and building the platforms that enable them.
+>  In love with data driven decision making and building the platforms that enable it.

 ----